Perry Stein,

 Examples:

-• The author's use of the phrase 'relevant disinformation' is vague and could be interpreted in different ways.
+• The author uses the phrase 'relevant disinformation' which could be interpreted in different ways.

 Recent Articles